Undergraduate Areas of Study

 Detailed guidelines for Public Affairs.

 Science, Mathematics and Technology

 Study the fundamental laws and concepts of your chosen concentration, develop your knowledge of scientific methodology and learn the skills important to successful practice and communication with a program in Science, Mathematics and Technology.
 Explore and evaluate the relationship between science and technology.

 Learn more about Science, Mathematics and Technology.

-A program in Social Theory, Social Structure and Change lets you examine the interaction of social, political and economic structures and processes while learning how they affect the human experience.
+A program in Social Science lets you examine the interaction of social, political and economic structures and processes while learning how they affect the human experience.
 You can focus on identifying social issues of critical concern for contemporary society and then work to develop policies to address those issues.

 Bachelor of Science in Nursing

 The college offers a Bachelor of Science in Nursing for registered nurses.
 Working nurses who hold an associate degree or nursing diploma and RN licensure develop a degree program that includes 40 credits of advanced-level, online nursing courses focused on promoting community health and excellent patient care.